*This post may contain affiliate links for which I earn commissions.*

 Acid-free papers with designs or prints.
 You can use them as photo mats, as background papers, as part of your page accents and such.

-Acid-free glue.
-There’s liquid glue, glue-dots and glue-tapes.
+Acid-free adhesives.
+There are liquid glue, glue-dots and glue-tapes.

 - Journaling Pen

 Pens used on your scrapbook layouts should preferably be pigment ink, acid-free, waterproof, fade proof and non-bleeding.
-Such pens are easily available at scrapbook stores.
+Such pens are easily available at scrapbook stores or at the craft sections.

 - Scrapbook Album

 A scrapbook album is the “house” for your layouts.
-After completing each scrapbook layout, just slot them into your scrapbooking album for protection and viewing.
+After completing each scrapbook layout, just slot it into one of the page protectors inside your scrapbooking album for protection and viewing.
+NOTE: Make sure your scrapbook album comes with page protectors.
+For the popular D-ring/three-ring scrapbook albums, the page protectors are normally sold separately.
+So be sure to check if you need to buy the page protectors separately.

 You’ll be amazed by the variety of embellishments available to the scrapbookers.
-From buttons, ribbons, fibers, beads to metal frame, It’s really an eye-popping experience shopping for embellishments.
-Embellishments are the “extras”.
+From flowers, buttons, ribbons, fibers, sequins, tags to frames, it’s really an eye-popping experience shopping for embellishments.
+But keep in mind that embellishments are the “extras”.

 Basic Steps to Making a Scrapbook